dioxic/mgenerate4j/README.md

 Rich, representative test data can be generated from a template and loaded directly into MongoDB (or output to a file).

-mgenerate4j can generate a wide variety of common data (e.g. names, addresses, emails, ip address) but is easily extentable if you need to do generate something that isn't covered by the out-of-the-box functions.
+mgenerate4j can generate a wide variety of common data (e.g. names, addresses, emails, ip address) but is easy to extend if you need to do generate something that isn't covered by the out-of-the-box functions.

 What does it look like?
 This is an example of a simple template: